gravitational/teleport/rfd/0194-upstream-pki-support.md

 `spec.NextKeys` of the existing CAKeySet type.

-If the user requests that the CA return to the `standby` phase from `pre-init`, then the `NextKeys` field will be cleared.
+If the user requests that the CA return to the `standby` phase from `pre-init`, then the `spec.NextKeys` field will be cleared.
 No further action is required.

-Once in the `pre-init` phase, the user may generate a CSR for the new CA key-pair using the `tctl auth generate-csr` command.
+Once in the `pre-init` phase, the user may generate a CSR for the new CA key-pair using the `tctl auth generate-ca-csr` command.

-To progress from the `pre-init` phase to the `init` phase, the user must provide a signed certificate for the new CA key-pair, as well as the chain of intermediate CAs to and including the root CA.

-The following process will then occur:
+Out of band, the user then takes the CSR, and obtains a signed certificate from their upstream PKI hierarchy.
+They must also obtain a copy of the root CA and any intermediate CAs between the root CA and the leaf CA issued for Teleport.

+The user then use `tctl auth import-ca` to provide the signed certificate, intermediates and root CAs to Teleport:

 - Teleport will verify the signed certificate and chain:
   - The given leaf CA validates against the given chain.
-  - The given leaf CA's key matches the generated key in the `NextKeys` field.
+  - The given leaf CA's key matches the generated key in the `spec.NextKeys` field.
-- The CertificateAuthority resource will be atomically updated:
+- The CertificateAuthority resource will then be updated:
   - The given leaf CA will be written into `spec.NextKeys.TLS.Cert`.
   - The given intermediate CAs will be written into `spec.NextKeys.TLS.IntermediateCerts`.
   - The given root CAs will be written into `spec.NextKeys.TLS.RootCerts`.

+With the certificates loaded into `spec.NextKeys`, the user can now transition the CA to the `init` phase sing the standard `tctl auth rotate` command.
+This
+will:

-  - The `NextKeys` field will be swapped into the `AdditionalTrustedKeys` field.
+- Swap the `NextKeys` field into the `AdditionalTrustedKeys` field.
-  - To enter the `init` phase.
+- Transition the CA to the `init` phase.

-Once in the `init` phase, the rotation process will proceed as normal.
+From this point, the CA rotation continues as normal.

 #### Resource Changes